edgelesssys/docs.edgeless.systems/ego/reference/attest.md

 # Remote attestation
-Use *remote attestation* to verify that an EGo app is indeed running inside an enclave and has a certain hash.
+Use *remote attestation* to verify that an EGo app is indeed running inside an enclave and to identify it by its hash.

 Attestation relies on external SGX services:
 * The *Provisioning Certificate Caching Service (PCCS)* caches attestation data from Intel.
 It is either operated by the cloud provider or must be hosted by yourself.